 Prepare to Deal With Financial Issues

 The answer?
-Make a budget and find out ways to cut corners regarding spending or make a little extra (take on some overtime).
-Also, keep in mind that this year you might not be spending as much money on drugs and alcohol and that in and of itself may release a bit of financial burden.
-If money continues to be a problem, find ways to create or obtain relatively inexpensive gifts for people, and be honest about your financial situation with others.
+Make a budget regarding spending or try to make a little extra (take on some overtime).
+If money continues to be a problem, find ways to create or obtain relatively inexpensive gifts for people.
+If you feel comfortable, be honest about your financial situation with others.
 Chances are, they will understand.

 If you are expected to pay for something very expensive, such as airfare, and it is stressing you, reconsider the trip.
 It might be better to sit this one out and depend on the support of others who are also sober, such as AA sponsors.